bufbuild-ru/docs/docs/bsr/generated-sdks/swift/index.md

 # Swift Package Manager/Xcode

 The Buf Schema Registry provides generated SDKs for Swift in the form of a Swift Package Manager repository, just like any other Swift library.
-It generates SDKs automatically when you push schema changes, which eliminates the need to manage a Protobuf toolchain or generate code locally.See the [tutorial](../tutorial/) for instructions on how to access generated SDKs from the BSR directly.
+It generates SDKs automatically when you push schema changes, which eliminates the need to manage a Protobuf toolchain or generate code locally.

+See the [tutorial](../tutorial/) for instructions on how to access generated SDKs from the BSR directly.

 ## Setup and usage